The Science Behind Choosing a Red or Green Light for Night Hunting

 The Best Color Light for Night Hunting

 Now that you've read the scientific evidence, I can give you the short answer - red is the better light for night hunting.
 On the contrary end, we've noticed that most consumers will purchase green light because they associate it with night vision.
 We sell both color lights because we want to support our customers needs, but please do not confuse night vision and green light.
 They are not the same.
 Most lower end night vision will use infrared light while the higher end thermals use heat.
 Neither of these have anything to do with green light.
 In comparison with red and green light, these both are more efficient but they also require more expensive tools to get the job done.
+Green light casts the most apparent shadow and is easier for animals to detect that red light.

 Best color light for hog hunting